Checking the True Picture for NGL Energy Partners LP (NGL)

-On Monday, shares of NGL Energy Partners LP (NYSE:NGL) marked $2.99 per share versus a previous $2.79 closing price.
-With having a 7.17% gain, an insight into the fundamental values of NGL Energy Partners LP, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-NGL showed a fall of -73.63% within its YTD performance, with highs and lows between $1.15 – $15.71 during the period of 52 weeks, compared to the simple moving average of -72.53% in the period of the last 200 days.
+On Friday, shares of NGL Energy Partners LP (NYSE:NGL) marked $3.30 per share versus a previous $3.40 closing price.
+With having a -2.94% loss, an insight into the fundamental values of NGL Energy Partners LP, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+NGL showed a fall of -70.90% within its YTD performance, with highs and lows between $1.15 – $15.71 during the period of 52 weeks, compared to the simple moving average of -69.04% in the period of the last 200 days.

 Credit Suisse equity researchers changed the status of NGL Energy Partners LP (NYSE: NGL) shares from “Neutral” to a “Underperform” rating in the report published on April 2nd, 2020.
 Other analysts, including RBC Capital Mkts, also published their reports on NGL shares.
 RBC Capital Mkts repeated the rating from the previous report, marking NGL under “Sector Perform” rating, in the report published on March 16th, 2020.
 Additionally, NGL shares got another “Mkt Perform” rating from Raymond James.
 On October 8th, 2019, UBS Downgrade an Neutral rating and increased its price target from $17 to $13.50.
 On the other hand, Piper Jaffray Initiated the “Neutral” rating for NGL shares, as published in the report on July 17th, 2019.
 Credit Suisse seems to be going bullish on the price of NGL shares, based on the price prediction for NGL, indicating that the shares will jump to $15, giving the shares “Neutral” rating based on their report from February 20th, 2019.
 Another “Buy” rating came from Guggenheim.